probot/probot/docs/webhooks.md

   })
 }
 ```

-You can also use [GitHub wildcard event (`*`)](https://developer.github.com/webhooks/#wildcard-event) to receive all the possible webhook for the events to which your applications is subscribed to:
+You can also use the wildcard event (`*`) to listen for any event that your app is subscribed to:

 ```js
 module.exports = robot => {
   robot.on(`*`, async context => {